Pathways to Opportunities

 Pathways to Opportunities is a collaborative educational initiative between Northeast Arc and Lynn Classical High School

-The program will provide students in grades 9-12 the opportunity to create connectedness through a mentorship program that will also provide life-skill building, activity, mentorship, and paid participation and internships.
-The multi-year program will serve as a connection for participating students, empowering them to discover personal growth through collaborative experiences.
+The program provides students in grades 9-12 the opportunity to create connectedness through a mentorship program that also provides life-skill building, activity, mentorship, and paid participation and internships.
+The multi-year program serves as a connection for participating students, empowering them to discover personal growth through collaborative experiences.
 One goal of this program is to develop a pipeline of diverse, well-prepared, and caring staff for human service agencies, including Northeast Arc.
 Students, upon graduation, would be given priority application status to open positions at Northeast Arc and will be supported, if they choose, to take full advantage of tuition reimbursement and tuition remission programs available to Northeast Arc employees.

-The program will be free of charge for participants and will provide them with financial incentives including stipends and paid internship opportunities.
+The program is free of charge for participants and will provide them with financial incentives including stipends and paid internship opportunities.

 Goals for Students:

 - Develop meaningful relationships

 - To be able to recognize they have value, and they offer value to others